 Depictions other artists have made of 16th & 17th century Karankawa Indians:

-Short Answer:The most important food sources for the Karankawa were scallops, oysters, buffalo, deer, various roots and plants like cattail and dewberries, and fish like red and black drum, trout, and sheepshead.
+Short Answer:The most important food sources for the Karankawaswere scallops, oysters, buffalo, deer, various plants like cattail and dewberries, and fish like red and black drum, trout, and sheepshead.

 Long Answer: What the Karankawa ate varied depending on the season.
-During the summer months, the Karankawa focused on larger game (deer and buffalo); while in the colder months, the Karankawa focused on marine resources: fishing, collecting shellfish, and harvesting edible plants.
-This is not to say that the Karankawa neglected hunting mammals during the winter or neglected fishing during the summer, rather these resources were not as nutritionally economic.
+During the summer months, the Karankawas focused on larger game like deer and buffalo; while in the colder months, the Karankawa focused on marine resources like fish and shellfish.
+This is not to say that the Karankawas neglected hunting mammals during the winter or neglected fishing during the summer, rather these resources were not as nutritionally economic.

-This seasonal availability of food created a push and pull factor that, in large part, is responsible for the millennium-long nomadic lifestyle of the Karankawa.
+This seasonal availability of food created a push and pull factor that, in large part, is responsible for the millennium-long semi-nomadic lifestyle of the Karankawas.
 In the fall and winter, the aquatic resources were more abundant and the Karankawa were more active on barrier islands and around the bays.
-In the spring and summer, with the influx of the buffalo and with fruits becoming ripe, the Karankawa moved further inland.
-This roaming lifestyle allowed the Karankawa to encounter other inland Indian tribes who together cooperatively hunted buffalo and traded stories, items, women, and possibly blows.
+In the spring and summer, with the influx of the buffalo and with fruits becoming ripe, the Karankawas moved further inland.
+This roaming lifestyle allowed the Karankawas to encounter other inland Indian tribes who together cooperatively hunted buffalo and traded information, goods, and possibly blows.
 Continue reading “What did the Karankawa eat?”→